africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.03 Ideas/The basic building block of everything we do is information.md

 ---
-{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/the-basic-building-block-of-everything-we-do-is-information/","title":"The basic building block of everything we do is information","dgShowBacklinks":false}
+{"dg-publish":true,"permalink":"/1x-references/11-notes/11-03-ideas/the-basic-building-block-of-everything-we-do-is-information/","title":"The basic building block of everything we do is information"}
 ---